akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “And you knew.”

 Her words landed.
 They did not hang.
 They hit.
-They atonished.
+They astonished.

 Godfrey stared at her.
 His mouth opened.